veliovgroup/Meteor-Files/docs/constructor.md

           </li>
         </ul>
         Context is current <em>FilesCollction</em> instance<br />
-        <b>Note: When running in development mode any files stored at a relative path are automatically (and silently) removed when Meteor is reset or restarted via shutdown/restart.</b>
+        <b>Note: When running in development mode any files stored at a relative path are automatically (and silently) removed when Meteor is reset ('meteor reset') or restarted via shutdown/restart.</b>
       </td>
     </tr>
     <tr>